 I’m 38 years old.
 I’m from Limoeiro, I was born and raised here.
 I’m married and my son Lucas is 20.
 My husband and I worked together in the fields planting manioc.
 I even took a cake course to sell.
 But when the school opportunity came up, I went.

-What was your job like as a School cook?
+What was your job like as a school cook?

 We divided up the tasks.
 For example, when it’s chicken day, one of us does the building, another puts the spices on, cuts the vegetables, and another does the preparation over the fire.